ato-codes/PDF-Content-Extractor/README.md

 ## .
 Instructions

-1. Files that needed to be extracted must be putted on on the folder named ```pdf-files``` in the root folder of the code. (it comes with sample pdf files in it)
+1. PDF Files that needed to be extracted must be putted on on the folder named ```pdf-files``` in the root folder of the code. (it comes with sample pdf files in it)

 2. Then in terminal type
 ```bash